 - Photographs and videos of the crash scene, if you can safely take them.
 This is compelling evidence for your car accident injury lawyer that accurately captures what occurred at the accident scene, including weather and road conditions.
-This evidence makes it difficult for the at-fault party to deny liability in the future; and
+This evidence makes it difficult for the at-fault party to deny liability in the future.

 - Witness statements may help you identify the at-fault driver and provide other useful information for your future insurance claim.
 Get the names and contact information of witnesses if they will offer it.
 Witnesses must sign and date each page of any written statement.

 3. Go to the Hospital to Check for Injuries

-People usually experience shock when accidents happen, and they don’t think about seeking medical attention immediately.
-After a car accident, emergency services will come to your aid and bring you to the closest hospital if you sustained serious injuries.
+People usually experience shock when accidents happen, so they don’t think about seeking medical attention immediately.
+After a car accident, emergency services will come to your aid and take you to the closest hospital if you sustained serious injuries.

-Unlike obvious injuries, such as broken bones or bleeding, some health conditions resulting from the car accident might not show immediate symptoms.
+Unlike with obvious injuries, such as broken bones and bleeding, some health conditions resulting from a car accident might not show immediate symptoms.
 In response to pain and stress, your body produces endorphins and adrenaline, which temporarily mask the pain until your body and mind recover from the initial stress of the accident.
-The lack of immediate physical symptoms doesn’t mean a lack of injuries.
+So a lack of immediate physical symptoms doesn’t necessarily mean a lack of injuries.

 Seek medical attention for potential unseen injuries immediately after a car accident to get a proper diagnosis and a basis for a future insurance claim, and increase your chances of success by using an experienced car accident lawyer.
-Maintain all records and receipts for medical expenses, as you can recover these costs when seeking compensation from the at-fault driver.
+Maintain all records and receipts for medical expenses, as you can recover these costs when seeking compensation from the at-fault driver